adispen/gcp-scheduled-cf/blog.md

  endpoint for scheduling.

 ### Cloud Scheduler
- With our Cloud Function defined, we now need to define its trigger mechanism.
+ With our Cloud Function defined, we now need to create its scheduled trigger.
  ```hcl-terraform
 provider "google-beta" {
   project = "${var.project_id}"